-Tuskegee researchers develop new test to detect an aggressive form of breast cancers in African-American women
+Tuskegee researchers develop a new test to detect an aggressive form of breast

 The College has strong records of achievement derived from the skill and creativity of its faculty, staff and students.
 CAS departments and programs continue to attract national and international attention.

 For example, consider two literary icons that are products of the English department: Albert Murray and Ralph Ellison.
 Novelist Albert Murray, a Tuskegee graduate and a member of the Tuskegee faculty, is one of the most perceptive contemporary interpreters of African American art and culture.
 While a Tuskegee undergraduate, Ralph Ellison made what he called “the real transition to writing.”
 Ellison’s Invisible Man is one of the 20th century’s most significant works of fiction.